gblessylva/ravi-ai-bot/README.md

-# Ravi Chatbot
+# Igenchat

 **Contributors:** gblessylva
-**Tags:** chatbot, Ravi Chatbot, embed chatbot, AI, WordPress
+**Tags:** chatbot, Igenchat, embed chatbot, AI, WordPress
 **Requires at least:** 5.0
 **Tested up to:** 6.2
 **Stable tag:** 1.0.3
 **License:** GPLv2 or later
 **License URI:** https://www.gnu.org/licenses/gpl-2.0.html

-Embed your Ravi Chatbot on any WordPress site.
+Embed your Igenchat on any WordPress site.

 ## Description

-The Ravi Chatbot plugin allows you to easily embed your Ravi Chatbot on your WordPress site.
+The Igenchat plugin allows you to easily embed your Igenchat on your WordPress site.
 By providing a simple and intuitive interface, you can configure your chatbot ID and have your chatbot live on your site within minutes.

 ### Features

-- Easy integration of Ravi Chatbot.
+- Easy integration of Igenchat.
 - Simple configuration via the WordPress admin panel.
 - Responsive design ensuring your chatbot looks great on all devices.
 - Secure settings management with WordPress native options API.